seannywoot/LibraAI/docs/CHAT_TITLE_GENERATION.md

 1. Extract first user message content
 2. Tokenize and remove stopwords
 3. Take first 3-6 meaningful keywords **in order of appearance** (preserves natural flow)
+4. Remove trailing prepositions to avoid incomplete phrases
-4. Apply Title Case formatting
+5. Apply Title Case formatting

 **Example**: "How do I bake sourdough bread at home?" → "Bake Sourdough Bread Home"

+**Quality improvements**:

+- Removes trailing prepositions (to, for, with, about, from, in, on, at, by)
+- Ensures titles are complete phrases, not fragments
-This is much better than the old frequency-based approach which produced unnatural titles like "Any Bake Bread Feeding Home Sourdough".
+- Much better than the old frequency-based approach which produced unnatural titles like "Any Bake Bread Feeding Home Sourdough"

 ### Drift Detection (Enhanced)